 Timothy was born and raised in the Midwest state of Indiana.
 He became familiar with the fire service early in life.
 His father served over 30 years with the LaPorte City Fire Department and as a firefighter/EMT at the Bethlehem Steel plant in Burns Harbor, near Chicago.
 Timothy followed in his father’s footsteps in 2009 when he joined Center Township Fire Department in Delaware County, Indiana.
 He moved to the DC area in 2011, and has been with CVFD since 2012.
 Tim is a Firefighter/EMT, as well as a Fire Instructor in addition to his administrative responsibilities.

-Timothy is honored to help lead CVFD as President, and is working to strengthen the department’s capabilities to support ACFD and serve the Arlington community.
+Timothy is honored to help lead CVFD as president, and is working to strengthen the department’s capabilities to support ACFD and serve the Arlington community.

-Vice President – Nicholas Berry
+Vice President – Elise Nelson

 Secretary – Catie Drew

 Catie Drew has had a life-long love of science and has worked in biology or education for over 25 years.
-She got her Bachelor’s Degree in Environmental Biology from the University of Colorado and got her first professional job in 1984 working for NOAA National Oceanic Atmospheric Administration in Woods Hole, MA as a biological technician conducting research on larval and juvenile fish.
+She got her bachelor’s degree in Environmental Biology from the University of Colorado and got her first professional job in 1984 working for NOAA National Oceanic Atmospheric Administration in Woods Hole, MA as a biological technician conducting research on larval and juvenile fish.
 Her duties frequently found her cruising on research vessels off the United States coastline to collect specimens for research.

 Catie’s free time is spent cheering her kids on at their various activities, tending her ever-increasing organic vegetable garden, and volunteering with various community organizations including the Arlington Urban Agriculture Task Force and the Cherrydale Volunteer Fire Department.
 She is married to Wayne Botts and they have three children.